Accessibility in the Criminal Legal System

 Accessibility comes under the Ontario Human Rights Code, which provides people with the right to be free from discrimination to the point of undue hardship.
-It's common for police, courthouses, prisons, and parole systems to fall short of accommodating access needs in practical ways.
+It is common for police, courthouses, prisons, and parole systems to fall short of accommodating access needs in practical ways.

 For example, even requesting accommodation can require additional paperwork and communication, which can be a barrier if your disability has to do with cognition or anxiety.
-When requested, accommodations can sometimes take an exeptionally long time - or the limited availability for accomodation means you will spend more time in prison waiting for parole or release.
+When requested, accommodations can sometimes take an exceptionally long time - or the limited availability for accommodation means you will spend more time in prison waiting for parole or release.

-Invisibilized disabilities – such as those with mental health concerns or neurodivergences or light sensitivities – often aren’t or can’t be accommodated within such a rigid system even when requested.
+Invisibilized disabilities – such as those with mental health concerns or neurodivergences or light sensitivities – often are not or can not be accommodated within such a rigid system even when requested.

 As well, although section 14 of the Canadian Charter of Rights and Freedoms entitles you to an interpreter provided by the court if required, requesting one does not always guarantee that someone can make your court date or hearing.
 While the date will be rescheduled, a translator not attending can cause confusion, delays, and further risk to individuals who might be d/Deaf or hard-of-hearing, blind, who don’t speak English, or speak English as a second language.